partho-dev/CI-CD/Backup-EKS-Cluster.md

 - Backup entire namespaces, including resources like deployments, secrets, and services.
 - Schedule regular backups.
 - Restore the namespace to a new cluster or region if a failure occurs.
+- It can take backup of certain NS or all NS
+- It supports the except NS also

 ### Install Velero on EKS: